NYS Licensed Social Worker Loan Forgiveness (LSWLF) Program

 How to Apply

-The deadline for filing an application for the NYS Social Worker Loan Forgiveness Web Application is March 1, 2017.
+The deadline for the 2016 NYS Social Worker Loan Forgiveness (LSWLF) Program has passed.

 The number of awards paid under this Program is limited to available funding; a recipient is not guaranteed a payment in each following year, however, priority is given to prior recipients seeking payment.